 Eligibility for a Master of Public Health Fellowship

-To be considered for an MPH fellowship, you must have a 3.3 undergraduate GPA and be pursuing a full-time, on-campus Master of Public Health degree in one of the following tracks:
+To be considered for an MPH fellowship, you must be a full-time student pursuing a Master of Public Health degree in one of the following tracks:

 Acquire some of the most sought-after skills in public health.
 In this program, you'll learn to conceptualize a public health problem, design epidemiological studies, collect and analyze data, then interpret and disseminate results to a broad range of individuals and communities.